The Purpose of a Fuel Injector:

-Basically, the purpose of a fuel injector is to spray the fuel in atomized or mist form so that it burns completely & uniformly.
-Fuel Injection Pump (FIP) supplies pressurized diesel fuel thru’ high-pressure lines to the inlet port on each injector.
-However, the conventional or first generation injectors open with hydro-mechanical pressure.
-Inside the conventional injector, a spring holds the needle valve in ‘closed’ position until the pressure in the high-pressure lines reaches the specific value.
-Earlier generation DI & IDI diesel engines used conventional injectors as seen in the diagram below.
+The purpose of a fuel injector is to spray the fuel in atomized or mist form so that it burns entirely & uniformly.
+Fuel Injection Pump (FIP) supplies pressurized diesel fuel thru’ high-pressure lines to each injector’s inlet port.
+However, the conventional or first-generation injectors open with hydro-mechanical pressure.
+Inside the conventional injector, a spring holds the needle valve in a ‘closed’ position until the pressure in the high-pressure lines reaches the specific value.
+As seen in the diagram below, earlier generation DI & IDI diesel engines used conventional injectors.

 Working principle of a conventional fuel injector:

 Modern-day injector unit forces the diesel through a small opening in the nozzle of merely 0.25 mm² size.
-The injected fuel quantity can vary from 1 mm³ to 350 mm³.
+As a result, the injected fuel quantity can vary from 1 mm³ to 350 mm³.
 Conventional injectors open and close hydro-mechanically.
 They have average nozzle opening pressures ranging from 140 to 210 kg/cm2.
-A modern-day Bosch-unit sprays the diesel at the speed of up to 2,000 km/h.
-Bosch and Lucas are world's leading manufacturers of diesel nozzles.
+Besides, a modern-day Bosch unit sprays the diesel at a speed of 2,000 km/h.
+Bosch and Lucas are the world’s leading manufacturers of diesel nozzles.

 Working principle a Petrol Injector:

-Newer generation petrol injectors are quite different in construction and size than the conventional diesel injectors.
-The Gasoline Direct Injection (GDI) engine generates air-fuel mixture inside the combustion chamber.
-The opening of inlet valve allows only the fresh air to come in.
-While high pressure-injectors inject the petrol into the combustion chamber, it improves combustion chamber cooling.
-This enables higher engine efficiency due to higher compression which, in turn, increases fuel efficiency and torque.
+Newer generation petrol injectors are pretty different in construction and size than conventional diesel injectors.
+The Gasoline Direct Injection (GDI) engine generates the air-fuel mixture inside the combustion chamber.
+The inlet valve opening allows only the fresh air to come in.
+While high-pressure injectors inject the petrol into the combustion chamber, it improves combustion chamber cooling.
+Thus, it enables higher engine efficiency due to higher compression, which, in turn, increases fuel efficiency and torque.

-A high-pressure pump feeds the fuel to high-pressure fuel-rail (aka common rail).
-Besides, the Bosch HDEV5 High-pressure solenoid-injector has a nominal system pressure of up to 20 MPa and a Droplet size/SMD (Sauter Mean Diameter) of only 15 μm.
-The injectors are fitted onto the fuel-rail/common rail.
-Moreover, they meter and atomize the fuel at high pressure and extremely rapidly.
-In addition, the injectors provide an optimum mixture and spray petrol into the combustion chamber.
+A high-pressure pump feeds the fuel to a high-pressure fuel rail (aka common rail).
+Besides, the Bosch HDEV5 High-pressure solenoid-injector has a nominal system pressure of up to 20 MPa and a Droplet size/SMD (Sauter Mean Diameter) only 15 μm.
+The injectors fit onto the fuel-rail/common rail.
+Moreover, the injectors meter and atomize the fuel extremely rapidly at high pressure.
+Additionally, the injectors provide an optimum mixture and spray petrol into the combustion chamber.

 For more information, read about GDI.

-In this system, the pump and nozzle are merged into a single compact assembly which fits directly on the cylinder head.
+In this system, the pump and nozzle merge into a single compact assembly that directly fits on the cylinder head.
 This design eliminates the need for high-pressure fuel pipes.
-The integral ducts machined directly into the cylinder head supply the diesel.
-Thus, it helps to eliminate the potential failures of fuel pipes leakages.
+Instead, the integral ducts machined directly into the cylinder head supply the diesel.
+Thus, it helps to eliminate the potential failures of fuel pipe leakages.

 Functioning of Unit Injector:

 While functioning, an overhead camshaft operates a low-pressure fuel delivery pump.
 Subsequently, it supplies diesel to the fuel ducts in the cylinder head and into the inlet port of all injectors.
 To drive the plunger pump inside the injector, it uses a shared camshaft.
 This design can deliver higher injection pressure of up to 2,200 bar and accurate injection timing.
 Also, it precisely controls the amount of fuel injected.
-In addition, there is a solenoid valve which operates as the on-off switch to supply the fuel to the injector.
+Additionally, a solenoid valve operates as the on-off switch to supply the fuel to the injector.

-The most advanced type of injector is, undoubtedly, the ‘Piezoelectric-Injector’.
-They not only provide increased precision for the latest generation of CRDi engines but also create fuel pressures up to 3,000 bar or 44,000 psi.
-Besides, these modern-day fuel-injectors work on ‘Piezo’ principle.
-The word ‘Piezo’ comes from the Greek word ‘piezein’ which means to squeeze or press.
+The most advanced type of injector is, undoubtedly, the ‘Piezoelectric-Injector.’
+It provides increased precision for the latest generation of CRDi engines and creates fuel pressures up to 3,000 bar or 44,000 psi.
+Besides, these modern-day fuel-injectors work on the ‘Piezo’ principle.
+The word ‘Piezo’ comes from the Greek word ‘piezein,’ which means squeezing or pressing.

-A Piezo actuator consists of hundreds of ceramic wafers which are stacked one above the other in the injector.
-When electrically charged, Piezo crystals can change their structure in just a few thousandths of a second by expanding slightly.
+A Piezo actuator consists of hundreds of ceramic wafers stacked one above the other in the injector.
+Piezo crystals can change their structure in just a few thousandths of a second when electrically charged by expanding slightly.
 This expansion of the stack results in its linear movement.
 It is then transmitted directly to the injector needle without any mechanical linkage between them.
-As a result, the injectors open/close within a few milliseconds (thousandth of a second).
-Consequently, it can inject a very small amount of fuel, weighing less than one-thousandth of a gram and also distribute it finely.
+As a result, the injectors open/close within a few milliseconds (a thousandth of a second).
+Consequently, it can inject a tiny amount of fuel, weighing less than one-thousandth of a gram, and distribute it finely.

 The Piezoelectric-Injectors have: